Cairns or Port Douglas? Where to stay in North Queensland

 - Peppers Beach Club Port Douglas – in the centre of town with pool access rooms

-- PortSea Resort – 100m to the beach and a great pool
+- Portsea Resort – 100m to the beach and a fabulous pool

 If you are thinking beautiful tropical palm tree-lined beach, then Palm Cove is probably what you have in mind.
 Home to just under 2000 people, the central area is only one street of resorts and properties lining the beach.

-In our view it is the most stylish of the areas, you almost feel like you are on a tropical island as you stroll along the beach here.
+In our view Palm Cove is the most stylish of the areas, you almost feel you are on a tropical island as you stroll along the beach here.

-There are several resorts lining the main street that is separated from the beach by a small road.
+There are several resorts lining the main street that is separated from the beach by a minor road.
 There is also a good choice of restaurants and cafes.

 Who should stay at Palm Cove

 Palm cove is perfect for honeymooners, resort holiday lovers, those wanting a relaxing break.
 If you stay outside peak season (especially school holidays) it really is paradise.